Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 And if you want to see more amazing shiplap ideas, we’ve got them for you!

-6. Basement Remodel with a Pop of Individuality
+8. Basement Remodel with a Pop of Individuality

 This bathroom from Carla Bast Design shows Iron Ore as a shelf and cabinet color, and I have to say, it’s a definite win.
 When paired with white subway tile and beige walls, the look is modern while also creating serene spa vibes.
 (Photo credit: @alyssaleephotography)

-8. Art Deco Darling
+9. Art Deco Darling

-This dark bathroom from @reissued_by_suzi_weinstock has the opposite effect of the previous one, but with its Art Deco style, it works.
 The lighting seems to bring out slight purple or burgundy undertones.
 With the gold accents, there’s a very warm feeling to this space.

-10. Awesome Accent Wall
+11. Awesome Accent Wall

 Looking for more accent wall ideas?
 Check these out, too.